 As far as caliber, 9mm is the most common and a great round for self-defense – the ammunition options for self-defense are almost limitless.
 Want something more powerful?
 Millions of people have chosen .40 S&W, .45 ACP, and even 10mm if they live in bear country, and there are many other options including “exotic” calibers, but keep in mind that in a survival situation, the most common caliber will be the most available.

 As far as what size handgun to get, it depends on what you want it for.
 If it is strictly for concealed carry, then a small compact 9mm may work, but keep in mind that almost any handgun can be carried comfortably with the right holster, so, you may not want to sacrifice magazine capacity by purchasing a small carry pistol.
 Smaller calibers like .380 ACP are also an option.
-(SCCY makes a great and inexpensive 10-shot .380 ACP pistol called the CPX-4, and you can learn more about it at SCCY.com.
-Also, check out my video review of this pistol on the Firearms News YouTube channel.)
+(SCCY makes a great and inexpensive 10-shot .380 ACP pistol called the CPX-4.

 Why should go out and buy a rifle if you’ve already made up your mind that the “snubby” .38 revolver is going to be your pocket buddy for self-defense?
 Well, I will paraphrase something I heard a long time ago, which apparently came from an old cowboy out west: “A handgun is something you use to fight back to where a rifle is.”
 Rifles are for shooting long distance, and although I have been writing about self-defense, there are other reasons to own a firearm, one of which being food.
 I will set aside the self-defense purposes of a rifle for a moment.

-As of this writing, there is a lot of talk in the media about food shortages due to COVID-19.
-Meat processing plants are being shut down at an alarming rate as workers get infected.
-Chicken is now in short supply and may be rationed soon, as may with beef and pork.
+There was a lot of talk in the media about food shortages due to COVID-19.
+Meat processing plants were being shut down at an alarming rate as workers became infected.
 But you’re a vegetarian, so who cares, right?
 Wrong.
 Even if you plan to grow the biggest garden to feed your family, what will you do when groundhogs, deer, wild hogs, and other animals begin to decimate it?
 You will waste a lot of .38 ammunition through that snub nose at 50 yards trying to dispatch the vermin which will destroy your garden in hours.
 Don’t like the idea of killing animals?
 How about the idea of your family starving because there is no food?

 .22 LR Caliber Rifle